LibreCAD/docs/appx/build.rst

 Git GUI
 ```````

-Alternatively the Git GUI ** Programs -> Git -> Git GUI**) can be used:
+Alternatively the Git GUI (**Programs -> Git -> Git GUI**) can be used:

-    - after the program loads select "Clone existing repository"
+    - Launch the program and select "Clone Existing Repository"

-        - enter source location: git://github.com/LibreCAD/LibreCAD.git
+        - Enter source location: git://github.com/LibreCAD/LibreCAD.git
-        - enter target directory: where you want the project on your hard drive, e.g.C:\\develop\\
+        - Enter target directory: where you want the project on your hard drive, e.g. `C:\\develop\\`

-    - press clone and then wait for it to download
+    - Click **Clone** and then wait for it to download

 Updating local source